talkintomato/atlas-fe/README.md

 ## Overview

 This project showcases a single-page application with a dynamic menu interfacing with a GraphQL endpoint.
 Developed using React.js, TypeScript, and Apollo Client, it demonstrates a modern approach to building responsive and interactive web applications.
 The project leverages Tailwind CSS for styling and Framer Motion for smooth animations, offering a polished user experience.
 It's deployed and accessible, providing a live demonstration of the capabilities and integration of these technologies.
-It is backend can be found at https://github.com/talkintomato/Atlas with the branch frontend-compatible
+The backend can be found at https://github.com/talkintomato/Atlas with the branch frontend-compatible

 ### Technologies Used